 Fertilizers with a higher potassium ratio like a 3 – 5 – 5 will encourage your tree to grow more limes.

-Best mulch for lime trees to grow more fruit
+Best mulch for lime trees to encourage more fruit

-To grow more fruit on lime trees mulch under your tree with a tree mulch.
+To grow more fruit on lime trees mulch under your tree with bark or tree mulch.
 Tree mulch contains a mix of green and brown materials as it is made from mulching tree trimming including the leaves, stems and branches.
-This mix of material will add organic matte rot your soil, encourage worms, stop weeds and keep soil moisture in.
+This mix of material will add organic matter to your soil, encourage worms, stop weeds and keep the soil moisture in.

-Laying tree mulch 2 inches thick under your lime tree will keep the soil moisture regular and help your tree to put energy into growing flowers and limes.
+Laying tree mulch 2 inches thick under your lime tree will help to regulate the soil moisture levels and help your tree to put energy into growing flowers and limes.